 This website is owned and managed by Aston Currency Management (“ACM”) which is a trading name of Integral FX LLP, a company incorporated in England & Wales with company number OC345063 and registered office at 18 Savile Row, Mayfair, London, W1S 3PW.

 ACM provides foreign exchange trading services (“Payment Services”) to its clients for the purchase, and onward delivery of certain currencies.

-Under the Data Protection Act 1998 ACM is registered with the Information Commissioner’s Office No: Z9456485.
+ACM is registered with the Information Commissioner’s Office No: Z9456485 under the Data Protection Act 2018.

 Users of this web site are prohibited from:

 The web site may contain links to other sites.
-Although utmost care is exercised in providing links to sites that share our high standards, Aston Currency Management shall not be responsible for the content, security, availability and privacy practices used by such linked sites.
+Although utmost care is exercised in providing links to sites that share our high standards, ACM shall not be responsible for the content, security, availability and privacy practices used by such linked sites.

 The linked pages are provided for the convenience of our web site users only and do not constitute an approval of their services or practices.

 Links from other web sites to our home page do not require prior permission from us but deep linking into any other page of our site should not be effected without prior permission from us.